echo3/echo3/README.md

 Swing or Eclipse SWT and completely abstracts developers from the web tier.
 Ajax technology is employed to deliver a user experience to web clients that approaches that of traditional desktop applications.
-Echo applications can be created entirely in server-side Java code using a component-oriented and event- driven API or as client-side applications written entirely in JavaScript.
+Echo applications can be created entirely in server-side Java code using a component-oriented and event-driven API or as client-side applications written entirely in JavaScript.

 Why Echo?
 =========

-Though Model-View-Controller (MVC) design principles and the Java Swing API are well established and well known, most web application frameworks on the market are still stuck in the paradigm of page-flow oriented design principles and require a heavy mixture of different technologies like XML, Java, JSP, tag libraries, etc. Such a paradigm has significant impacts on the development process as it disables full reuse and requires developers to generate, write, and maintain many different artifacts during the whole process: Think of JSP template files, XML-based page flow descriptions, required form beans, and so
-on: All of these must be written, maintained, and kept in sync for every element of your project's user interface.
+Although Model-View-Controller (MVC) design principles and the Java Swing API are well established and well known, most web application frameworks on the market are still stuck in the paradigm of page-flow oriented design principles and require a heavy mixture of different technologies like XML, Java, JSP, tag libraries, etc. Such a paradigm has significant impacts on the development process as it disables full reuse and requires developers to generate, write, and maintain many different artifacts during the whole process: Think of JSP template files, XML-based page flow descriptions, required form beans, and so on; all of these must be written, maintained, and kept in sync for every element of your project's user interface.

 In contrast to this development paradigm, Echo offers a very efficient and